Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 3. Limited Company (LTD)

-Like a sole trader, a limited company is one of the most popular types of UK company structures when setting up a new company.
+Like a sole trader, a limited company is one of the most popular types of UK company structures when setting up a new business.

 A limited company is an incorporated company, meaning it classes as its own legal entity.

-This means that it can enter contracts and own property as a company.
+This means that it can enter contracts and own property.
 And unlike a sole trader, any debts it acquires will be tethered to the company alone, not to the individual running it.

-Another benefit of being a limited company is that you pay tax on your corporation, rather than on your personal income.
+Another benefit is that you pay tax on your corporation, rather than on your personal income.
 This also gives you the flexibility to claim for a number of allowable expenses, helping increase your profits.

 5. Limited Liability Partnership (LLP)